JTAOG/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is my functions, nested loops projects
+this is my project work on functions and loops